spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 {% endraw %}

-We cannot make sure that the input variable is indeed a proper 10 digit epoch timestamp, we will only find out once you supply the actual input.
+We cannot ensure that the input variable is indeed a proper 10-digit epoch timestamp; we will only find out once you supply the actual input.

 ### Schema